wp-plugins/amazon-link/readme.txt

 This is created by either putting the line `amazon_recommends(<Category>,<Number of Posts>)` in your template.
 Or putting the line `[amazon cat=<Category>&last=<Number of Posts>]` within a post or page.
 Where 'Category' is a list of category ids to search within (e.g. as expected by the 'cat' argument of [query_posts](http://codex.wordpress.org/Class_Reference/WP_Query#Parameters) function.
 The 'last' parameter is the number of posts to search through.

-= Latest Version - 3.1.3 =
+= Latest Version - 3.2.2 =

-* New Feature - Experimental 'live search', use a shortcode using s_title, s_index, s_author to create a wishlist of search results.
+* New Feature - New Setup page to help new users configure the plugin
+* New Feature - Add support for Brazil locale
+* New Feature - Add settings to allow the 'Add Amazon Link' form to have pre-configured defaults
-* Bug Fix - Improve separation of backend and frontend functionality
+* Bug Fix - Correction to iframe localised subdomains
+* Bug Fix - Tweek the way Amazon data is escaped to show HTML in the Editorial Comments
-* Bug Fix - Fix bug with Template Export encoding function
+* Bug Fix - Remove depreciated screen_icons
-* Bug Fix - Ensure 'Extra' plugins are Deactivated before Uninstalling
+* Bug Fix - Ensure 'Link Text' is put into the shortcode when link inserted into a post
+* Bug Fix - Prevent PHP timeouts when install the ip2nation database
-* Bug Fix - Improve performance of User Channel lookups
+* Bug Fix - Ensure multinational links are 'nofollow'
-* Bug Fix - Rework parsing of shortcode arguments and settings
+* Bug Fix - Escape the '&' in the link URLs
-* Other - Updates to match WordPress coding standard
-* Other - Update Amazon Java based Templates to match new subdomains
-* Compliance - Improve visibility of use of plugins own affiliate IDs